RobertCsordas/linux-intel-undervolt-tool/README.md

 Tested for i7 7th gen CPU on XPS 15 9560.
 It seems to be stable with around -100mV for both CPU and GPU.

-The script is based on an [tutorial which reverse engineered the MSR configuration used by the regulators](https://github.com/mihic/linux-intel-undervolt).
+The script is based on an [tutorial in which the MSR configuration used by the regulators were reverse engineered](https://github.com/mihic/linux-intel-undervolt).
 There is no official documentation available, so this is all based on guess-work and reverse engineering.

 Installation